One Dead, Seven Missing After Two Japanese Military Helicopters Crash - UrduPoint

 "At this point the cause is unknown, but firstly we do our best to save lives," Kihara told reporters.

-He said the helicopters were "doing drills to counter submarines at night".
+Hours later, Kihara told reporters that the crew member who was rescued "was confirmed dead."

-Hours later, Kihara told reporters that the crew member who was rescued "was confirmed dead," according to the spokesman.
+He also said the ministry "discovered the flight recorders in places close to each other," and so "possibility is high that (the two helicopters) collided."

-He also said the ministry retrieved flight recorders and was "analysing (the cause of the incident) including possibility of a collision between the two."
+The helicopters appear to have crashed during night-time training of countering submarines off the Izu Islands in the Pacific Ocean, officials said.

-The helicopters appear to have crashed during night-time training off the Izu Islands in the Pacific Ocean, broadcaster NHK reported.
+"The flight recorders are being analysed" while officials are interviewing crew of a third helicopter that was joining the drill but was not involved in the accident, chief of staff Ryo Sakai of the Maritime Self-Defense Force (MSDF) told reporters.

 Around 25 minutes later, at around 11:04 pm, the military realised that communication with the other aircraft was also lost in the same area.

-The Mitsubishi SH-60K helicopters from the Maritime Self-Defense Force (MSDF) are mainly based on and operate from naval destroyers.
+The Mitsubishi SH-60K helicopters from the MSDF are mainly based on and operate from naval destroyers.

 The MSDF said as there were no other aircraft nor vessels in nearby waters, involvement of another country in the incident is unlikely, NHK added.